How Sleep Can Change Your Life

 The studies conducted on this topic did not confirm a significant difference between the quality of sleep in people who were intensively exercising before sleep and those who didn’t.

-Moreover, if we go back to the abovementioned circadian rhythm, it turns out that the best time for working out falls on the evening hours, or, to be precise, between 6 and 7 p.m.
+Moreover, if we go back to the abovementioned circadian rhythm, it turns out that the best time for working outfalls is in the evening hours, or, to be precise, between 6 and 7 p.m.

 How Good Sleep May Improve Your Workouts